zachreborn/jzadventures.github.io/content/homepage/about_us.md

 #### About Jamie
 ![Jamie](/images/jamie_cinematic.gif)
-Born in <> Jamie has one sibling - Rebecca.
+Born in York, PA, Jamie has one sibling - Rebecca.

 #### About Zach